 Working in partnership: round table event

-This event aims to share valuable top-line learnings around working in partnership and about managing long term change with local and national NGOs with other partnership-based INGOs and our role as global actors within national processes of change.
+This event aimed to share valuable top-line learnings around working in partnership and about managing long term change with local and national NGOs with other partnership-based INGOs and our role as global actors within national processes of change.

-The panel discussion will:
+The panel discussion involved:

-- Kate Newman, Head of the Programme Policy, Research and Learning team at Christian Aid - will outline how Christian Aid has worked collaboratively with partners to support and transform its work and strengthen local capacity in different contexts.
+- Kate Newman, Head of the Programme Policy, Research and Learning team at Christian Aid

 - How could INGOs improve the way they work in partnership with local and national organisations, in order to ensure that we are building capacity, skills, long-term financial sustainability and to ensure these partnerships are mutual and transformational?